intel/onnxruntime/docs/execution_providers/OpenVINO-ExecutionProvider.md

 ## CSharp API

 To use csharp api for openvino execution provider create a custom nuget package.
 Follow the instructions [here](../../BUILD.md##build-nuget-packages) to install prerequisites for nuget creation.
 Once prerequisites are installed follow the instructions to [build openvino](../../BUILD.md#openvino) and add an extra flag `--build_nuget` to create nuget packages.
 Two nuget packages will be created Microsoft.ML.OnnxRuntime.Managed and Microsoft.ML.OnnxRuntime.Openvino.

+## Multi-threading for OpenVINO EP

+A pool of 8 usable InferRequests will be made available which may be picked up by any of the threads running in parallel to run the Infer() call and perform multi-threaded inference.
+The choice of how many optimal threads to run in parallel is upto the user and the device that is being used.
+By Default, only 1 thread would be running during inference.